 Maybe because you have been suffering multiple hot flashes at night and can’t sleep.
 You are having nightmares, and are restless.
 Maybe you are waking up with hives, or itching during the day for what seems like no reason.
 Your brain is in a fog, you feel dysfunctional, you can’t focus and you feel fatigued and just plain awful.
 You’ve done the reading, and you know you are starting menopause, so you think this is how you should feel and just get through it.

 Your options seem to be to take HRT or to use herbal remedies, but you still itch and those hot flashes don’t stop.

 Maybe though, you’ve been lucky enough to stumble, and I do mean stumble, over what really might be affecting you; high histamine levels brought on by the hormonal imbalance of menopause.
 In other words, you might be suffering from histamine intolerance.
 Basically, that means that what you eat is directly affecting how you feel.
-Foods high in histamine are triggering allergic reactions in your body.
+Foods high in histamine are triggering allergy-like reactions in your body.
 For me it’s itching.
 Additionally, there is a strong link to high histamine levels and hot flashes.
 I can attest to that link too!

 Once I discovered the link between hormones and histamine, and then understood the link between histamine and food, I started making major changes to my diet and started taking vitamin supplements to help bring down my high histamine levels and my life improved dramatically.

 In a nutshell, histamine intolerance is a problem the body has handling excess histamine.
 Up until my hormones changed with menopause, my body had no problem with anything I ate.
 But now my body cannot handle histamine coming in from outside sources, with those outside sources being food.
 So it’s not an allergy to food per se.
 A doctor could do a scratch test (a common test for allergies) for spinach let’s say, but my skin won’t react.
 That’s because I am not allergic to the food, but the histamine in the food.